-The North Avondale Neighborhood Association (NANA) is the neighborhood organization active for 45 years.
+The North Avondale Neighborhood Association (NANA) is the neighborhood organization active for over 60 years.
 It is composed of a group of committed citizens dedicated to preserving and improving the quality of life in the neighborhood.
 It meets regularly the 2nd Tuesday of each month and publishes a monthly newsletter.

 Actively preserve and enhance the living experience in our neighborhood.